SilkRose/Pony/src/stories/ideas.md

 ***

-## Factorio, Twilight Sparkle’s Downfall
+## Factorio, Twilight Sparkle's Downfall

 ### Synopsis:
 Twilight becomes addicted to Factorio.
 Her friends try to get her away from it.
 Twilight gets them to play.